 Does Coconut Oil Go Bad?

 Just like any other vegetable oil, coconut oil can spoil, but it has a longer shelf life in comparison with other vegetable oil such as olive oil.
-Like all food based products, coconut oil has an expiration date printed somewhere on the packaging, and it normally ranges from between 1 to 4 years depending on the manufacturer.
+Like all food based products, shelf life of coconut oil usually printed somewhere on the packaging, and it normally ranges from between 18 months to 4 years depending on the manufacturer.

 How to Tell if Coconut Oil is Bad?

 Few indicators that will tell you that your coconut oil has gone bad.
 Normally coconut oil has a slight sweet smell that is not too intense.
 However, if it smells sour or sharp, it is a sign that it is starting to go bad.
 As for the texture and color, coconut oil is usually white solid or transparent liquid, but if it has turned yellow, it means that the coconut oil is deteriorating.

 Another indication of coconut oil going bad is by looking for signs of mold at the top of the solid oil or speckles of particles typically green or brown at the bottom of the jar.
 In certain cases for food, if mold is only formed on the top layer, you can still scrape it off and use it.

 February 25, 2017